zunjae/AnYme/README.md

 ## Things you should know

 * **The app requires no app permission**.
 So it can't look at your private files and send them to a server
-* You need at least Android 4.4
+* You need at least Android 5
-* Minimum supported device size: 4.7".
-You can still run the app on smaller devices, however the layouts are not optimized.
 * You can request new features on https://www.reddit.com/r/anYme
 * anYme uses **HTTPS** when connecting to MAL, tho when creating a MAL account, I recommend you use a password you do not use anywhere else.
 This is just a general advise for all sites